First question, “Do you have a brand?” Most marketers will answer yes.

 Third question, “Can you articulate your brand strategy?”
 This is where the homina-homina kicks in.

-It’s a simple fact that most brand practitioners (meaning client side marketing or brand managers) have brands but not a tight articulation of strategy.
-Most agencies (ad, digital, PR, direct) also don’t follow a tight articulation of brand strategy — because one doesn’t exist.
+It’s a simple fact that most brand practitioners (client side marketing or brand managers) have brands but not tight articulations of brand strategy.
+And most agencies don’t follow a tight articulation of brand strategy — because one doesn’t exist.
 Brand strategy is the least scientific business tool in commerce.
 It’s viewed as an ideal.
 Not a framework.

 Brand strategy is an organizing principle for product, experience and messaging; all three of which are marketing’s domain.
 Brand strategy framework comprises one claim, three proof planks.

-Ask Interbrand, Landor, Future Brand, Siegel+Gale, Lippincott, Brand Union and Wolff Olins what their framework for brand strategy is and all you are likely to get is brand-babble, talk about process and case studies.
-They are long on smart people, insights, approaches, logos and style guides, but not framework.
-No business-winning binary (either you are “on” or “off”) approach to building a brand.
+Ask Interbrand, Landor, Future Brand, Siegel+Gale, Lippincott, Brand Union and Wolff Olins what their framework for brand strategy is and all you are likely to hear is brand-babble, talk about process and case studies.
+They are long on smart people, insights, approaches, logos and style guides, but not frameworks.
+No binary approach where you are either “on” or “off” brand strategy.